25 Amazing "Star Wars" Facts Even Fans Don't Know

 Nobody's real face has been shrouded in as much mystery and anticipation as Darth Vader.
 For seven years, the entire universe wondered, "What does he look like?
 Just how gruesome is he?"
 Lucas knew that, when the mask finally came off in Return of the Jedi, it had to pack a wallop.
 So he briefly considered finding somebody famous, perhaps a legendary British stage actor like Laurence Olivier or John Gielgud (with a little makeup, of course) to stand in for Vader.

-But, according to The Making of Star Wars: Return of the Jedi, Lucas quickly nixed that idea, worrying that it would distract people from the story and they "wouldn't take it seriously," in his words.
-But we can still imagine the dramatic emoting that Olivier would have delivered as a dying Darth Vader.
+But according to The Making of Star Wars: Return of the Jedi, Lucas quickly nixed that idea, worrying that it would distract people from the story and they "wouldn't take it seriously," in his words.
+We can still imagine the dramatic emoting that Olivier would have delivered as a dying Darth Vader, though.
 How could that not be Oscar-worthy?